liqd/adhocracy3/src/adhocracy.core/docs/instance_modelling_example.rst

 Example of Modelling a Simple Use-Case Using our Supergraph
 ===========================================================

+1 create participation process and content
     Superuser Father has an Instance.
     He adds an a participation project "Homestuff" to discuss proposals.
     He creates an proposal "dishwash table" and allows other users to access the proposal.

+2a user disagrees and comments - user statement about content
     A user Alice looks at an existing proposal.
 She states her disagreement with the proposal (using a "disagree" button).
     She justifies her disagreement with a short text.

+2a user agrees
+    User Carl looks at everything, and annotates the proposal with an agreement (using an "agree" button).

+3 user seconds disagreement - user statement about statement
     User Bob looks at the proposal, sees Alice's reaction and states that he seconds both her disagreement and the justifying text.

-User Carl looks at everything, and annotates the proposal with an agreement (using an "agree" button).
-Carl is thus indirectly contradicting Alice and Bob, but his agreement is not interacting with the other assessments.